Meowmixforme/BigFoot/README.md

 ## 📚 What Does This Project Do?

-**BigFoot ML Dashboard** is a comprehensive analytics tool for Bigfoot sighting data, built in Python with Streamlit.
+**BigFoot** is a comprehensive analytics tool for Bigfoot sighting data, built in Python with Streamlit.
 It imports authentic sighting reports from the [Bigfoot Field Researchers Organization (BFRO)](http://bfro.net/GDB/), then processes, explores, and models the data to reveal actionable insights about when, where, and what types of encounters occur.

 ### Main Capabilities